sorcio/wotto/examples/c/README.md

 * The usual optimization options, especially `-Os`, will be useful to reduce the binary size.
-This can be relevant if you want it to be loaded over the network, and if Rusto ever enforces a size limit for modules (currently it doesn't).
+This can be relevant if you want it to be loaded over the network, and if Wotto ever enforces a size limit for modules (currently it doesn't).
 For the same reason, you might want link-time optimization options, such as `-flto -Wl,--lto-O3`.
 Note that either might render debug information provided by `-g` useless